javaCoincidence/realTimeStatisticsCovid19/README.md

-# covid19

-Real Time statistics of Covid19.
+# Real time(almost real time) statistics of Covid19

-Just a spring web app
+Was at home working remotely and out of boredom decided to make a web app. idea inspired by javaBrains